 A construction assembly area, or "laydown area," would be required for worker assembly, vehicle parking, and material storage.
-The proposed laydown area would be shared with the construction of the solar facility, or would be the existing TVA regional laydown yard near Nickajack Reservoir in Marion County, Tennessee, approximately 40 miles from the site.
-No additional disturbance or vegetation removal beyond what has been described for the solar facility would be associated with the laydown yard for the TVA Electrical Interconnection.
+The proposed laydown area would be shared with the construction of the solar facility.
+No additional disturbance or vegetation removal beyond what has been described for the solar facility would be associated with the laydown yard for the TVA electrical interconnection.
 Trailers used during the construction process for material storage and office space could be parked at these locations.
 Following completion of construction activities, all trailers, unused materials, and construction debris would be removed.